geerlingguy/ansible-role-ntp/README.md

 Available variables are listed below, along with default values (see `vars/main.yml`):

+    ntp_enabled: true

+Whether to start the ntpd service and enable it at system boot.
+On many virtual machines that run inside a container (like OpenVZ or VirtualBox), it's recommended you don't run the NTP daemon, since the host itself should be set to synchronize time for all it's child VMs.

     ntp_timezone: America/Chicago

 Set the timezone for your server.

 ## Dependencies